 There are risks associated with the sale and purchase of call and put options.
 The seller (writer) of a call option which is covered (e.g., the writer holds the underlying security) assumes the risk of a decline in the market price of the underlying security below the purchase price of the underlying security less the premium received, and gives up the opportunity for gain on the underlying security above the exercise price of the option.
 The seller of an uncovered call option assumes the risk of a theoretically unlimited increase in the market price of the underlying security above the exercise price of the option.
 The securities necessary to satisfy the exercise of the call option may be unavailable for purchase except at much higher prices.
 Purchasing securities to satisfy the exercise of the call option can itself cause the price of the securities to rise further, sometimes by a significant amount, thereby exacerbating the loss.
-The buyer of a call option in the underlying security) assumes the risk of an increase in the market price of the underlying security above its short sales price plus the premium received for writing the put option, and gives up the opportunity for gain on the short position if the underlying security's price falls below the exercise price of the option.
+The buyer of a call option assumes the risk of losing its entire premium invested in the call option.
+The seller (writer) of a put option which is covered (e.g., the writer has a short position in the underlying security) assumes the risk of an increase in the market price of the underlying security above its short sales price plus the premium received for writing the put option, and gives up the opportunity for gain on the short position if the underlying security's price falls below the exercise price of the option.
 The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below the exercise price of the option.
-The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below the exercise price of the option.
-The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below the exercise price of the option.
-The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below the exercise price of the option.
-The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below t
+The buyer of a put option assumes the risk of losing his entire premium invested in the put option.